Volkswagen Group: 2000 to present

 Volkswagen AG completed the purchase of 19.9% of Suzuki Motor Corporation's issued shares on 15 January 2010.
-Suzuki invested part of the amount received from Volkswagen into 1.49% percent of Volkswagen.
+Suzuki invested part of the amount received from Volkswagen into 1.49% of Volkswagen.
 In 2011, Suzuki filed a lawsuit at an arbitration court in London requesting that Volkswagen return the 19.9% stake.

 On 25 May 2010, it was announced that Volkswagen Group, through its subsidiary Lamborghini Holding S.p.A., had acquired a 90.1% stake in the Italian automotive design house Italdesign Giugiaro.
 In less than three months, the transaction had been completed making the Italian firm a member of the Volkswagen Group.
 Since 2013 the Volkswagen Group has held a 89.7% stake in Traton.

 In 2015 research showed a security flaw in the keyless ignition of Volkswagen and other carmakers' vehicles.
 Volkswagen spent two years trying to keep the research from the public domain.

-On 3 August 2015, Nokia announced that it had reached a deal to sell its Here digital maps division to a consortium of three German automakers—BMW, Daimler AG, and Volkswagen Group, for €2.8 billion.
+On 3 August 2015, Nokia announced that it had reached a deal to sell its Here digital maps division to a consortium of three German automakers—BMW, Daimler AG, and Volkswagen Group, for €2.8B.
 This was seen as an indication that the automakers were interested in automated cars.
 Volkswagen held a 19.9% non-controlling shareholding in Suzuki between 2009 and 2015.
 An international arbitration court ordered Volkswagen to sell the stake back to Suzuki.
-On 17 September 2015, Suzuki paid $3.8bn to complete the stock buy-back just hours prior to a major scandal about emissions violations engulfing Volkswagen.
+On 17 September 2015, Suzuki paid to complete the stock buy-back just hours prior to a major scandal about emissions violations engulfing Volkswagen.
 Suzuki had wished to buy Fiat diesel engines.

-In 2021, Volkswagen sold their 55% stake in Bugatti to Rimac Group while transferring the remaining 45% to Porsche AG, forming a joint venture company called Bugatti Rimac.
+In 2021, Volkswagen agreed to combine Bugatti with Rimac Automobili to form the joint venture company Bugatti Rimac.
+As part of this change, Volkswagen handed its 45% share to subsidiary Porsche AG.
+In 2026, Porsche sold it's share of Bugatti Rimac to an international consortium led by HOF Capital, a New York based investment firm.

 In early 2024, Volkswagen Group began looking for partners among international technology corporations to create AI labs, new digital prototypes of products and functions using artificial intelligence.
 In October 2024, Volkswagen plans to close at least three plants in Germany and cut jobs, facing challenges from delayed EV investments and a drop in Chinese sales.